raadned/vertx-kafka-integration/README.md

 # Vert.X - Kafka

-Sample Vert.X application interacting with a Kafka queue.
+Sample Vert.X application interacting with a Kafka topic.

 # Project Description

-Sample project to demo the Vert.X Kafka client.
+Sample project to test the Vert.X - Kafka integration.

 The main components are:

  - A Vert.X webserver exposing a REST endpoint that will invoke the Kafka producer.
  - Consumers are then listening to the queue and processing the